sr2322/SugarcaneNIR/README.md

 All spectral data was collected on a LinkSquare NIR handheld spectrophotometer using the LinkSquare Collector LS application.
 Included are empirical datasets as well as Python scripts to analyze and visualize data.

-A good introduction to PLS (Partial Least Squares) is provided here: pls-manual.pdf
+A good introduction to PLS (Partial Least Squares) is provided in "pls-manual.pdf"

 Author: Shreyas Renganathan